 Depending on the computer, graphics can be quite a load on the system.
 If you experience processor overloads, then close the plugin windows so that it doesn’t need to display the movements. (this is true for almost all plugins)

-- The software is still in beta gold for Pro Tools.
-Save regularly, and make incremental copies, so that in case of a corrupt session, you can go back to a previous version.
+- As usual, save regularly, and make incremental copies, so that in case of a corrupt session, you can go back to a previous version.

 - Use a large buﬀer setting when mixing.
 Pro Tools ﬁnds it easier to distribute the load of the plugins with larger buﬀers.